 Based on 2,277 Actual Consumer Experiences

 THE BAD: Heavy when filled • durability / longevity questionable • water leakage and noise possible • determining proper fill quantity to suit one's preference can take time and experimentation.

 THE PILLOW: The pillow has a layer of polyester fiber supported by a five-quart capacity water base.
 The quantity of water inside can be adjusted to customize loft and firmness.
 Mediflow Inc. (in business since 1994, A+ BBB rating) makes both the Mediflow and Chiroflow pillows which appear to differ in name only.

 THE COMPETITION: The Mediflow / Chiroflow waterbase pillow competes mainly with buckwheat pillows, memory foam pillows and latex pillows.
 See how Mediflow compares to these and other pillow types in the pillow reviews summary.

-Ratings below are based on a sample size of at least 1,900 owner experiences that were collected using an unbiased, accurate methodology.
+Ratings below are based on a sample size of at least 2,000 owner experiences collected using an unbiased, accurate methodology.

 |Owner satisfaction||c||The Mediflow / Chiroflow Water-base pillow has 77% owner satisfaction. ( ) It tends to have highest satisfaction among people experiencing neck and back pain, headaches, snoring, muscle tension and TMJ disorders.